Haddajii/Haddajii/README.md

 <h1 align="left">Hi there 👋</h1>

-<p align="left">My name is Haddaji and I'm a 22 yo Computer Science and engineering student from Tunisia.</p>
+<p align="left">My name is Haddaji and I'm a 22-year-old Computer Science and Engineering student from Tunisia.</p>

 ---